Woocommerce

 {%raw%}{{ price | log_price }} {{ price | calculate_discount | special_price }}{%endraw%}

-This effectively allows you to create any functionality in your Designs that you require.
+This allows you to create any functionality in your Designs that you require.

-Often HTTP authentication is used on staging sites to avoid uninvited visitors.
+HTTP authentication is often used on staging sites to avoid unwanted visitors.

-This will block the Clerk importer as well and display a 401 Unauthorized error in the sync log.
+This will block the Clerk importer and display a 401 Unauthorized error in the sync log.

-You can easily verify the importer by inserting the authentication info in the import URL like below, in Data Sync at my.clerk.io:
+You can fix this by inserting the authentication info in the import URL.

-Note: We advice you to always update the plugin to the latest version in order to get all up to date features from Clerk.
+Note: We recommend always updating the plugin to the latest version to get all up-to-date features from Clerk.

-When importing data with Clerk.io’s WooCommerce Plugin, the webshops server is responsible for sending the product, category and order data to Clerk.io.
+When importing data with Clerk’s WooCommerce Plugin, your webshop’s server is responsible for sending product, category, and order data to Clerk.

-However in some cases, the servers configuration might stop the import from getting access, causing an error in Data Sync.
+However, in some cases, the server’s configuration might block the import from accessing the data, causing an error in Data Sync.

 Below is a list of the most common errors and how to fix them.

-This error happens if your webshop/dev environment requires HTTP authentication to access it.
+This error happens if your webshop or dev environment requires HTTP authentication to access it.

-This is solved simply by inserting the Username and Password as part of the Import URL:
+This is solved by inserting the Username and Password as part of the Import URL:

 http://username:password@woocommerce.clerk.io